The Movie Index

 The Cardinal Virtues Reduced to Essence

 The Socratic Virtues reduced to their core essence.
+The Cardinal Virtues summated to the two final Master Virtues to rule them all.

 The Mean Insult v. the Tactical Insult